 - Omega-3 Fatty Acids: These beneficial compounds can reducing the risk of heart disease, reduce inflammation, help those with depression, reduce the risk of some types of cancer, and improve brain function.
 Natural sources include seafood, nuts (walnuts), seeds (chia and flax), green leafy vegetables (spinach, kale, Brussel sprouts).

 Vegetable oils (canola, corn, soybean) and margarine, on the other hand, were rare in our diets before the 1950’s.
 Before then, people ate natural sources of fat, such as meat, animal fat, butter, and cream.
 The impetus for the creation of vegetable oils came out of the manufacturers’ desire for an oil which was cheap and had a long shelf-life (financial reasons, not health reasons).

 Why are vegetable oils bad for us?

 The fact is that vegetable oils do not belong in our bodies.
 Vegetable oils:

 - are highly unstable and oxidize easily, which causes inflammation in our bodies and mutation in our cells

 - contain a very high concentration of Omega-6 fatty acids, which cause an imbalance of these oils in the body.
-Unbalanced levels of Omega-3 vs. Omega-6 fats have been linked to many types of cancers
+Unbalanced levels of Omega-3 vs. Omega-6 fats promotes many types of cancers

 - are highly processed and usually made from genetically modified crops that have been heavily treated with pesticides